hannobraun/rustecs/README.md

 ### The Basics

-Rustecs is implemented as a compiler plugin that generates the code for your entity system from specifications in a simple [DSL](http://en.wikipedia.org/wiki/Domain-specific_language).
+Rustecs is implemented as a compiler plugin that generates the code for your entity system from declarations in a simple [DSL](http://en.wikipedia.org/wiki/Domain-specific_language).

 Let's imagine a simple Asteroids-like game.
-Here's what the definition for the Entity/Component System could look like:
+Here's what the definition for the Entity/Component System could look like.

 ``` Rust
 world! {